simbisaichinhema/AI-for-Diabetic-Retinopathy-Screening-in-Rural-India/README.md

----
-title: INFINITE LOOPS - SIH26038 Retinal Screening
-emoji: 👁️
-colorFrom: blue
-colorTo: blue
-sdk: docker
-app_port: 7860
-pinned: false
----

 <div align="center">

-# 👁️ INFINITE LOOPS — SIH26038
+# INFINITE LOOPS — SIH26038
 ### Explainable AI for Diabetic Retinopathy Screening in Rural India

 **Smart India Hackathon 2026 · Problem Statement SIH26038 · Team INFINITE LOOPS**

 </div>

----

-## ⚕️ Clinical Safety Notice

-> **INVESTIGATIONAL USE — CLINICAL DECISION SUPPORT ONLY.**
-> This software is an AI-assisted screening triage prototype for healthcare workers and
-> optometrists. **It does not provide a definitive medical diagnosis.** Every automated
-> assessment must be reviewed and confirmed by a certified ophthalmologist before any
-> clinical decision is made.

----

-## 🌍 Problem Context
+## 🌍 Problem ContextS

-India has over **101 million diagnosed diabetics** plus **136 million pre-diabetics**.
-Up to 30% develop **Diabetic Retinopathy (DR)** — a leading cause of preventable blindness — while **over 85% of ophthalmologists** practice in urban centres.
-Rural populations are left without screening access.
+India has over 77 million diabetic adults - the second highest globally.
+Diabetic Retinopathy (DR) affects ~18% of this population and is a leading cause of preventable blindness.
+Early screening can prevent90% of vision loss, but India has only ~1 ophthalmologist per 100,000 rural population, making mass manual screening infeasible.
+Existing AI solutions function as black boxes, lack clinical validation rigor, and fail with variable image quality from portable fundus cameras in field conditions.
+A robust, explainable, and validated screening system is essential for deployment in primary healthcare centres across rural India.

 This system lets **ASHA workers and PHC staff** capture fundus photographs and receive automated AI triage with explainable evidence, so referable cases reach a specialist in time.

 ---

-## ✨ Key Features
+##  Key Features

 - **Bilateral screening** — simultaneous Right Eye (OD) and Left Eye (OS) evaluation.
 - **Real-time quality gate** — rejects ungradable images (blur, poor illumination, small